 UCSB looks to extend streak vs UC Davis

-BOTTOM LINE: UC Santa Barbara looks for its seventh straight conference win against UC Davis.
+BOTTOM LINE: UC Santa Barbara looks for its eighth straight conference win against UC Davis.
 UC Santa Barbara's last Big West loss came against the UC Irvine Anteaters 73-69 on Dec.
 28, 2020.
-UC Davis is coming off a 78-71 win over UC San Diego in its most recent game.
+UC Davis lost 72-51 loss at home to UC Santa Barbara in its most recent game.

-ASSIST RATIOS: The Gauchos have recently used assists to create baskets more often than the Aggies.
-UC Davis has an assist on 39 of 84 field goals (46.4 percent) across its previous three games while UC Santa Barbara has assists on 59 of 100 field goals (59 percent) during its past three games.
+PERFECT WHEN: UC Santa Barbara is a perfect 11-0 when it holds an opponent to 66 points or fewer.
+The Gauchos are 0-3 when opponents score more than 66.

+STREAK SCORING: UC Santa Barbara has won its last three road games, scoring 85.7 points, while allowing 58.3 per game.

-DID YOU KNOW: The sturdy UC Santa Barbara defense has held opponents to just 62.3 points per game, the 24th-lowest in Division I. UC Davis has allowed an average of 75 points through six games (ranked 231st, nationally).
+DID YOU KNOW: The sturdy UC Santa Barbara defense has held opponents to just 61.5 points per game, the 13th-lowest in Division I. UC Davis has given up an average of 74.6 points through seven games (ranked 234th, nationally).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25